 I record every trade I make in Excel.
-I categorize them into short/long, which day of week, date, where the market opened, how the market performed the day before, how the stock performed the day before, average volume in the ticker, P/L in the ticker and which strategy.
-Of course, collecting this is very boring, but sometimes this is an invaluable tool.
+I categorize them into short/long, which day of the week, date, where the market opened, how the market performed the day before, how the stock performed the day before, average volume in the ticker, P/L in the ticker, and which strategy.
+My recommendation is to have a trading journal.
+For your convenience, I provided a trading journal example.

 Certain stocks/industries perform much better than the rest in this strategy.
-Looking at my numbers I discovered the following P/L diagram during the last 50 days (this is a daytrading strategy.
+Looking at my numbers I discovered the following P/L diagram during the last 50 days (this is a day trading strategy.
 Ignore the numbers on the x-axis.
 P/L is on the y-axis):

-- Win ratio per day is 67%
+- The win ratio per day is 67%

-- Average win day is 693 USD
+- The average win day is 693 USD

-- Average losing day is 462 USD
+- The average losing day is 462 USD

 Every morning I look at my numbers looking for patterns or looking for something that I have not tested before.
-Usually nothing turns up, but the only way to make money is to keep looking.
+Usually, nothing turns up, but the only way to make money is to keep looking.